ilius/pyglossary/README.md

 ## Direct and indirect modes

-Indirect mode means the input glossary is completely read and loaded into RAM, then converted into the output format.
+Indirect mode means that input glossary is completely read and loaded into RAM, then converted into output format.
 This was the only method available in old versions (before [3.0.0](https://github.com/ilius/pyglossary/releases/tag/3.0.0)).

 Direct mode means entries are one-at-a-time read, processed and written into output glossary.

-Direct mode was added to limit the memory usage for large glossaries; But it may reduce the conversion time for most cases as well.
+Direct mode was added to limit memory usage for large glossaries; But it may reduce the conversion time for most cases as well.

 Converting glossaries into these formats requires [sorting](#sorting) entries: